apache/druid/docs/ingestion/data-formats.md

 ### FlattenSpec

 The `flattenSpec` bridges the gap between potentially nested input data (such as JSON, Avro, etc) and Druid's flat data model.
-It is a object within the `inputFormat` object.
+It is an object within the `inputFormat` object.

 Configure your `flattenSpec` as follows: